Auditor issues disclaimer of opinion on Axington's finances

-SINGAPORE (THE BUSINESS TIMES) - Axington on Thursday (July 8) said its independent auditor Foo Kon Tan LLP issued a disclaimer of opinion on its financial statements for the financial year ended Dec 31 last year.
+Axington said yesterday that its independent auditor Foo Kon Tan LLP has issued a disclaimer of opinion on its financial statements for the financial year ended Dec 31 last year.

 The basis for the disclaimer of opinion relates to Axington's other receivables, cash in banks, other payables, impairment losses on plant and equipment, other expenses, gain on disposal of subsidiaries and discontinued operations, opening balances and comparative information, as well as the appropriateness of Malaysia's ringgit as the functional currency.